liclac/proxything/README.md

     * Trampoline functions (eg. everything in `fs_entry`) that are just inline delegates to something else.
     * Trivially inline-able getters and setters.
 * No direct external access to member variables (named `m_`), except in structs.
+* Empty- or single-statement functions can be written on one line.
+* By calling Doxygen as part of the built process, undocumented functions become compiler warnings.